-Program staff also contacts the member's providers, such as behavioral health care providers, to determine the best process to support the member.
+Program staff also contacts the member's providers, such as behavioral health providers, to determine the best process to support the member.
 This process eliminates redundancies and supports efficiencies for both programs.
 Program staff may also engage other providers in developing the member-centered plan of care.
-As the member is reassessed, a copy of the care plan goals is supplied to both the provider and member.
+As the member is reassessed, a copy of the care plan goals are supplied to the provider and member.